 The back-brusher goes over sprayed paint with a brush to ensure an even application and to work the paint into any grooves or crevices.
 You can use brushes for the entire job if you prefer.
 It’ll give you more control, but it takes a little longer.
 Apply at least two coats of paint after one coat of primer for the best results.

 Painting the outside of your house can give it immediate curb appeal.
-Bribe a friend or two to give you a hand, then go for pizza afterward to celebrate.
+Bribe a friend or two to give you a hand, then go for pizza afterwards to celebrate.